-Say you use your PC in the afternoon and into the late evening during the work week, but use it from morning to early afternoon in the weekends.
+Say you use your PC in the afternoon and into the late evening during the workweek, but use it from morning to early afternoon on the weekends.
 You can’t fit all those hours nor accommodate home office hours in a period of just 12 hours.
 We’re always connected, and expect our devices to always be there for us when we need them.

 A future version of Windows 10 will grant the Professional (a 99 EUR/USD upgrade from Home) and Enterprise editions up to 18 active hours instead of the 12 hours they currently share with Home users.
 This still leaves 6 hours of the day unaccounted for.

 So what happens in the remaining hours of the day?
-Assuming your device has sufficient power and is not on a metered network connection, the remaining time is reserved for installing updates and device maintenance.
-Within this period, the device may close everything you’re doing without notice and reboot to install updates.
+Assuming your device has sufficient power and isn’t on a metered network connection, the remaining time is reserved for installing updates and device maintenance.
+Within this period, the device may close every program and lose everything you’re doing without notice and reboot to install updates.
 Whether you’re using the device or not doesn’t seem to matter much to Windows.